Monopulse radar: Monopulse basics

 Making such a comparison requires that different parts of the beam be distinguished from each other.
 Normally this is achieved by splitting the pulse into two parts and polarizing each one separately before sending it to a set of slightly off-axis feed horns.
 This results in a set of lobes, usually two, overlapping on the boresight.
 These lobes are then rotated as in a normal conical scanner.
 On reception the signals are separated again, and then one signal is inverted in power and the two are then summed ($\Sigma$ in the image).
-If the target is to one side of the boresight the resulting sum will be positive, if it's on the other, negative.
+If the target is to one side of the boresight, the resulting sum will be positive, if it's on the other, negative.

 If the lobes are closely spaced, this signal can produce a high degree of pointing accuracy within the beam, adding to the natural accuracy of the conical scanning system.
-Whereas classical conical scan systems generate pointing accuracy on the order of 0.1 degree, monopulse radars generally improve this by a factor of 10, and advanced tracking radars like the AN/FPS-16 are accurate to 0.006 degrees.
+Whereas classical conical scan systems generate pointing accuracy on the order of 0.1°, monopulse radars generally improve this by a factor of 10, and advanced tracking radars like the AN/FPS-16 are accurate to 0.006°.
 This is an accuracy of about 10 m at a distance of 100 km.

 Jamming resistance is greatly improved over conical scanning.
-Filters can be inserted to remove any signal that is either unpolarized, or polarized only in one direction.
+Filters can be inserted to remove any signal that is either unpolarized or polarized only in one direction.
 In order to confuse such a system, the jamming signal would have to duplicate the polarization of the signal as well as the timing, but since the aircraft receives only one lobe, determining the precise polarization of the signal is difficult.
 Against monopulse systems, ECM has generally resorted to broadcasting white noise to simply blind the radar, instead of attempting to produce false localized returns.